mauroservienti/milestone.github.io/_posts/back-to-basics-messages.md

 Let's start with the first essential concept.
 Everything on the wire is a message.
 From the queueing system perspective, they are all messages.
 There is no distinction between commands and events.
 And that's true regardless of the infrastructure we're using.
 For example, Amazon Simple Notification Service (SNS) is a broadcasting service dealing with topics and subscriptions.
 Still, what travels on the wire are messages.

 Messages are some form of representation of a higher-level concept.
-They can be text messages, for example, a json or xml string, or binary messages, like a byte array.
+They can be text messages, for example, or a JSON or XML string, or binary messages, like a byte array.
 There might be restrictions, but generally, the underlying infrastructure cares very little about message format.

 ## With messages come message headers

 More than messages alone is required.
-Like when we send a message in the real world, we need some surrounding metadata.
+When we send a message in the real world, we need some surrounding metadata.
 For example, a text message from a mobile phone requires the recipient's phone number.
 A letter requires the recipient's postal address.
 And in both cases, the recipient receives the sender's address.
 The mobile phone sends it automatically, and we write our address on the envelope.

 The same concept applies to messages in a queueing system.
 In reality, messages are composed of two pieces: message bodies and message headers.
 The body is the message content.
 Headers are the additional metadata the infrastructure or our system requires to function correctly.